 Image via Scout Shop.

-- Shirt: The official tan button-up shirt.
+- Shirt: The official blue button-up shirt.
 As with the other non-Lion uniforms, it can be purchased with either long or short sleeves.

 - Belt: The official navy blue belt.

-- Socks: The official green socks, designed to match the Webelos uniform.
+- Socks: The official blue socks with yellow band at top.
 These come in three lengths: knee, crew, and ankle.

-- Neckerchief: The Webelos triangular neckerchief with the rank’s signature emblem.
+- Neckerchief: The Webelos plaid neckerchief with the rank’s signature emblem.

 - Neckerchief slide: The official gold slide with the Webelos emblem.